Marina Bay Sands: Facilities

-The north side of the Shoppes contained an ice skating rink, which used artificial ice.
-In 2017, it was replaced with a digital art exhibit.
+The north side of the Shoppes used to contain an ice skating rink, which used artificial ice.
+In 2017, it was replaced with Digital Light Canvas by Japanese art collective TeamLab.

-There are two Crystal Pavilions.
+When Marina Bay Sands first opened, it featured two Crystal Pavilions located along the Waterfront Promenade and linked to the shopping mall.
 Despite a brief legal dispute in June 2011, it was decided that one of the Pavilions will house two nightclubs—Avalon and Pangaea.
-In addition, the second Pavilion houses the world's largest Louis Vuitton boutique, in addition to being on a floating island, at 20000 sqft, which is connected to the portion of the boutique in the Shoppes via an underwater tunnel.
+The second Pavilion houses the world's largest Louis Vuitton boutique, in addition to being on a floating island, at 20000 sqft, which is connected to the portion of the boutique in the Shoppes via an underwater tunnel.
 Both Pavilions opened in 2011 just before the 2011 Formula One season came to the Marina Bay Street Circuit.
-The Pavilion vacant by Avalon and Pangaea will be taken over by Singapore's third Apple Store—Apple Marina Bay Sands n 2020.

-Apple's third store in Singapore feature the company's first store that sits on water and one that is of spherical design.
+The Pavilion vacant by Avalon and Pangaea was taken over by Singapore's third Apple Store, Apple Marina Bay Sands, in 2020.
+Their third store in Singapore feature the company's first store that sits on water and one that is of spherical design.